Scheduler does not work on Windows 7

 Solving SyncW32.dll is not found

-Most common reason for this error is that you have installed the 32bit version of Syncrify but are using 64bit version of Java VM to run it.
+The most common reason for this error is that you have installed the 32bit version of Syncrify but are using 64bit version of Java VM to run it.
 Make sure you install the 64bit version of Syncrify

 with Java VM.
 (Do not download the 64bit version without VM).